lanly-dev/VSCode-VoiceCommands/README.md

 ## Release Notes

 ### 1.0.0

-Initial release of voice commands
+- Initial release of voice commands
+- Development SDK and packages: dotnet core 1.0, .NET framework 4.6
+- Compatible with window only

+### 2.0.0
+- Development SDK and packages: donet core 2.0, .NET framework 4.7.1, Sphinx4 alpha5, node-jre
+- Now the extension is cross-platform thanks to CMUSphinx Voice Recognition
+- Note that Windows OS user still uses the built-in library